mipals/GeneralizedSmoothingSplines.jl/README.md

 y \\
 0
 \end{bmatrix},
-\quad \Sigma \in \mathbb{R}^{n\times n},\ H \in \mathbb{R}^{n\times p}
+\quad \Sigma \in \mathbb{R}^{n\times n},\ H \in \mathbb{R}^{n\times p},
 $$

-where $\Sigma$ is a symmetric and positive semidefinite matrix with a so-called extended generator representable semiseparable (EGRSS) representation and $H$ is a Vandermonde matrix [2].
-For EGRSS matrices all relevant linear algebra routines can be done in $O(p^kn)$, resulting in computations with the same scaling as traditional algorithms for Cubic smoothing spline fitting [3].
-The implementation of these routines can be found in the package [SymSemiseparableMatrices.jl](https://github.com/mipals/SymSemiseparableMatrices.jl).
+which is the system of equations that this package end up solving.
+The optimal value of $\lambda$ can be found through the generalized maximum likelihood as described in [3].

+#### Shape Restrictions
-In additional to the standard spline fit, the package also includes the possibility of constraining various aspects of the spline, $s(x)$.
-Currently its supporst constraints on the value of the spline as well as its first and second order derivatives
+In additional to the standard spline fit, the package provides the possibility of constraining various aspects of the spline, $s(x)$.
+Currently its supports constraints on the value of the spline as well as its first and second order derivatives using finite differences.
+This is done by solving the previously mentioned finite dimensional optimization problem with added constraints of the form

 $$
-s(x) \in [a,b], \quad s'(x) \in [c,d], \quad s''(x) \in [e,f].
+l\ \leq\ D_r( \Sigma c + Hd)\ \leq\ u,
 $$

-These ideas follow that of [4], which use finite differences to constrain the derivatives, but this implementation does not assume equidistant spacing as done in [4].
+where $D_r$ is diagonal for constraints on the value of the spline and a finite difference matrix for bounds on the derivatives.
+These ideas follow that of [5], but this implementation generalizes to grids of nonequidistant spacing.
 Note that the current implementation is *sloppy* in that it transform everything to dense matrices and solves a Quadratic Program (QP).
-As a result it is recommended to only use shape restrictions in the case of few data points, which is usually the case when shape restrictions is required.

-The package aims to be compatible with the style of the [MLJ](https://github.com/alan-turing-institute/MLJ.jl) framework.

 ## Usage
 ```julia